The total absolute curvature of submanifolds with singularities

-We remark that a frontal whose singular set consists of singular points of the first kind is admissible (cf.\ Theorem \ref{thm:intro2}).
-Definition \ref{def:admissible} is inspired by ``admissible singular points of the second kind'' in \cite{USY}, cf. Remark \ref{re:admissible}.
+We remark that a frontal whose singular set consists of singular points of the first kind is admissible (cf.\ Theorem~\ref{thm:intro2}).
+Definition~\ref{def:admissible} is inspired by ``admissible singular points of the second kind'' in \cite{USY} (cf.\ Remark~\ref{re:admissible} ).
 By definition, if $f : M^n \to \R^{n+r}$ is an admissible frontal, then the set $\Sigma_f \setminus C_f$ of singular points of the first kind is dense in the singular set $\Sigma_f$.
-This property is used in the definition of total absolute curvature (Definition \ref{def:TAC}) and in Lemma \ref{le:bundle-measure}.
-In the case of $n=2$, the condition ($2$) of Definition \ref{def:admissible} is equivalent to that the set of singular points of the second kind $C_f$ is discrete subset of $\Sigma_f$ (cf. \cite{KS}, Fact \ref{fa:ks}).
-Moreover, frontals having at most $A_k$-type singular points are admissible:
+This property is used in the definition of total absolute curvature (Definition~\ref{def:TAC}), in Proposition~\ref{prop:bar-f} and in Lemma~\ref{le:bundle-measure}.
+In the case of $n=2$, the condition ($2$) of Definition~\ref{def:admissible} is equivalent to the condition that the set of singular points of the second kind $C_f$ is a discrete subset of $\Sigma_f$ (cf. \cite{KS}, Fact~\ref{fa:ks}).
+Moreover, frontals with at most $A_k$-type singular points are admissible: